JeroenBakker/just-attribute/README.md

 ## Acknowledgements

-To do:
+This is purely intended to be used on the web, mobile apps have not been taken into account.
+There is currently no planned support for tracking redeemed discount codes or other promotions which could be used to attribute orders.

+Planned:
 - [ ] Add out of the box implementation for recognising organic search based on a list of domains
 - [ ] Add out of the box implementation for recognising organic social media based on a list of domains
 - [ ] Add out of the box implementation for running attribution models in BigQuery using javascript UDFs
 - [ ] Describe how to contribute
 - [ ] Add a code style linter/fixer to make contributing easier

-There is currently no planned support for tracking redeemed discount codes or other promotions which could be used to attribute orders.